Creating a Toolkit

 - Generate coverage reportinstall

-- Install the poetry environment and pre-commit hookstest
+- Install the uv environment and install all packages with dependenciesinstall-local

 - Test the code with pytest